 Physical exams are available for travel, employment, school transfer, athletic participation, or for personal reasons.

 Many commonly used prescription medications are stocked at the Student Health & Wellness Center for students.
-A consulting pharmacist insures that proper procedures are maintained.
 Costs for medications are usually lower than retail, and special order medications are available.
 Only prescriptions written by SHWC professionals can be filled within the SHWC.
-Charges are referred to the students' SOU accounts.
+Charges are added to the students' SOU accounts.

-The staff at the Student Health and Wellness Center are sensitive to the health issues and concerns of lesbian, gay, bisexual, transgendered, inter-sexed and questioning individuals.
+The staff at the Student Health and Wellness Center are sensitive to the health issues and concerns of lesbian, gay, bisexual, transgender, intersex and questioning individuals.
 We welcome you to use our services and encourage you to openly discuss your concerns.

 Counseling and screening for sexually transmitted diseases are available through a combination of examination and laboratory testing.
 Treatment for STDs is available for students and their partners.
 Confidential screening for HIV is available by appointment for a nominal fee.
 Feel free to schedule an appointment to discuss the risks and exposure routes of HIV to help you decide if testing is right for you.